 The Round Kick

-This is one the most important moves when practicing Muay Thai.
-You can create a massive amount of power once you’ve learned how to properly do it.
+The Round Kick is one the most important moves and kicks when practicing Muay Thai.
+You can create a massive amount of power once you’ve learned how to properly do this kick.

-This is a great hit for when your opponent’s guard is down.
+This is a great Muay Thai hit for when your opponent’s guard is down.
 It’s great for a close range hit to the body and can be done with either fist.

 You’ll want to pivot the foot of whichever fist you’re using to strike, also follow through with the same hip.
 Be sure to keep your elbow and fist aligned to keep your fist supported when you’ve made contact.

-Once you feel like you’re starting to get the hang of some of the basic moves, you can start working on some combos.
+Once you feel like you’re starting to get the hang of some of the Muay Thai basic moves, you can start working on some Muay Thai combos.

 I know it can start to get a little boring just doing fundamentals all the time but its important to master them first before moving onto combos.

-Once you’ve been practicing for a while you can start to get more creative, but here are a few good combos that are great for beginners.
+Once you’ve been practicing for a while you can start to get more creative, but here are a few good muay thai for beginners combos.